 |Number of Poles||4||2||2||4||5|

 |Pole Diameter||9.3 mm||8 mm||9.3 mm||10 mm|

 |Number of Pockets||Side: 2 Ceiling: 0||Side: 4 Ceiling: 0||Side: 2 Ceiling: 0||Side: 2 Ceiling: 2||Side: 6 Ceiling: 2|

 |Pole Material||DAC Featherlite NSL||Easton Aluminum 7075-E9||Easton Syclone||Aluminum||DAC Featherlight NSL|

 |Rainfly Fabric||FUTERLIGHT||3 layer ToddTex||20D nylon ripstop||Nylon ripstop||70D Nylon Taffeta 2000mm|

 |Floor Fabric||40D ripstop nylon w/3,000mm PUR/silicone coating||Unknown||30D nylon ripstop||Nylon taffeta||70D Nylon Taffeta 10000mm|

 Our Analysis and Test Results

-The North Face Assault 2 is a versatile single-wall shelter that is packed full of features, which helps it adapt to a wide range of conditions.
+This single-wall shelter is packed full of features which help it adapt to a wide range of conditions.
 While not the lightest tent in our review, it strikes a nice balance between weight and versatility.
-It's within a half-pound of the lightest models but has several features that make it more versatile.
-It's light enough to be used as a bivy tent, has enough ventilation and livability for mountaineering objectives and multi-day ski tours, and is bomber for certain types of expedition uses.
-It includes a removable hooped vestibule, which adds to the versatility and value.
+It's within a pound of the absolute lightest models.
+More importantly, it's within ounces of its closest competition but is much more versatile.
+It's light and compact enough to be used as a bivy tent.
+It has enough ventilation and livability for slightly more extended mountaineering objectives and multi-day ski tours and still offers enough strength for certain types of expedition applications (like a carry-on-route shelter).
+We loved the included removable hooped vestibule, which adds both versatility and value.

 Ease of Set-up